tzattack/TensorRT-Converter-Python/README.md

 ## Known issues
-- Accuracy descends when converting a model with depthwise convolution on Turing Graphic cards.
+- Accuracy descends when converting a model with depthwise convolution on Turing Architecture Graphic cards(etc. GTX 2080).
 - Low chances for converting a tf model.